sagemath/trac_to_gh/Issue 6177.md

 Keywords: M4RI, PolyBoRi

 ```
-2009/04/06 The first release candidate of PolyBoRi 0.6 is available for download.
-It comes with a PEP8-conforming python interface and new algorithms: FGLM and (experimental) parallel processing of Gröbner basis variants.
-In addition, the documentation was improved considerably: the tutorial is more extensive, and the TeX4ht-Support has been improved.
-Finally, built-in support for plotting the underlying decision diagrams has been added.
+2009/04/06 The first release candidate of PolyBoRi 0.6 is available
+for download.
+It comes with a PEP8-conforming python interface and
+new algorithms: FGLM and (experimental) parallel processing of
+Gröbner basis variants.
+In addition, the documentation was improved
+considerably: the tutorial is more extensive, and the TeX4ht-
+Support has been improved.
+Finally, built-in support for plotting
+the underlying decision diagrams has been added.
 ```

 This version also allows bigger systems to be solved using the M4RI library (due to an updated M4RI) and makes use of M4RI in shared library mode.